Jiang-yffff/Jiang-yffff/README.md

 <h1 align="center">Hi 👋, I'm Jiang-yf</h1>
-<h3 align="center">I'm currently an undergraduate from ZJU, majoring in artificial intelligence.</h3>
+<h3 align="center">I'm currently an undergraduate from ZJU, majoring in Artificial Intelligence.</h3>

 - 👯 I’m looking to collaborate on **ML,AI**
 - 📫 How to reach me **jiangyifan1807@163.com**